tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>The yellow dot in the left panel indicates the brush shape and colour.</figcaption>
 </figure>

-The [`mouseWheel()`](https://py.processing.org/reference/mouseWheel.html) function returns positive or negative values, depending on the direction you rotate the scroll wheel.
+The [`mouseWheel()`](https://py.processing.org/reference/mouseWheel.html) event function returns positive or negative values, depending on the direction you rotate the scroll wheel.
 Add the following lines to the very bottom of your code:

 {% highlight py %}
 def mouseWheel(e):